As an Amazon Associate I earn from qualifying purchases.

 It’s sweet, soft, spicy, and irresistible.
-It will last quite some time in the fridge, but a little bird told me she saved some in the freezer and I can’t say that isn’t one of the best ideas I’ve heard in awhile.
+It will last quite some time in the fridge and even at room temperature, but a little bird once told me she saved some in the freezer and I can’t say that isn’t one of the best ideas I’ve heard about one of my recipes EVER.

 - 1 teaspoon salt